Honest comparisons

 The why, in three paragraphs.

 The argument for fixed types is empirical.
-Across the 200+ AI-first teams we interviewed for the design of Bcontext, the same kinds came up over and over: docs, tasks, decisions, meetings, bugs, ADRs, skills.
-The variation between teams was small.
+Across the AI-first teams we've talked to, the same kinds come up over and over: docs, tasks, decisions, meetings, bugs, ADRs, skills.
+The variation is small.
 Forcing those kinds removes a tax — no schema design phase, no "what is a task in this workspace" debate, no per-team divergence in how RAG indexes content.

 The argument against is well-known: real workflows have edge cases, and forcing them into wrong types creates friction.
-Bcontext's compromise is the `entity` kind, an escape hatch for the cases where none of the seven primary kinds fit.
-We've seen this used for things like "customer" or "contract" — but the volume of escape-hatch usage in practice is low (<5% of nodes in real workspaces).
+Bcontext's compromise is the `entity` kind, an escape hatch for cases where none of the seven primary kinds fit.
+We've seen this used for things like "customer" or "contract" — but the volume of escape-hatch usage in practice stays low.

 FAQ · Tana